abraunegg/onedrive/docs/advanced-usage.md

 ```

 #### TIP
-To avoid 're-authenticating' and 'authorising' each individual Docker container, if all the Docker containers are using the 'same' OneDrive credentials, you can re-use the 'refresh_token' from one Docker container to another by copying this file to the configuration Docker volume of each Docker container.
+To avoid 're-authenticating' and 'authorising' each individual Docker container, if all the Docker containers are using the 'same' OneDrive credentials, you can reuse the 'refresh_token' from one Docker container to another by copying this file to the configuration Docker volume of each Docker container.

 If the account credentials are different .. you will need to re-authenticate each Docker container individually.